michael-collins/DART204/exercise--2.md

 To create this animation you need to focus on the principles of **timing, ease in and out and arcs**.
 You don’t need to add squash and stretch at this point, as we will be revisiting this animation in the next lesson.

 >Bouncing ball animation in After Effects video tutorial

+##Steps to Completion

+Watch relevant tutorials

+Create a project folder called ballbounce_yourstudentID

+Use Adobe After Effects to create an animation 1 to 3 seconds in length.

+Composition settings Preset: HDTV 1080 24

+Animate a bouncing ball.
+It must bounce at least 3 times.

+Apply keyframes to position the ball bounces

+Modify the trajectory of the balls movement

+Use the graph editor to match the velocity of the ball bounce to its trajectory

+Use the scale tool to squash and stretch the ball show emphasize movement and speed.
+Be careful to maintain volume.

+Keyframe rotation of the ball to match the direction of the stretch of the ball

+Export the 1-3 second animation in H.264 format and save as

+After Effects Export tutorial
+Save your After Effects file as ballbounce_yourstudentID.aep

+Post the H.264 video on Vimeo.com (create an account if you don’t have one)

+Post the link for the video on the Lore.com discussion page

+Compress(zip) the project folder once you’ve completed the tutorial and rename it ballbounce_yourstudentID.zip

+Failure to ensure that you’ve uploaded all relevant assets will result in your exercise being graded as an incomplete or late submission.
+Please review that you have included all desired files listed in the Steps to Completion.

+Upload the .zip file to the Ball Bounce Dropbox

+##Grading

+Your grade will be assessed according to the Exercise Grading Criteria